 2. More Coverage

 Full-face helmets have a chin bar as well as additional protection around the rear of the helmet and above the ears.
-The chin bar prevents damage occurring to your face if you happen to go for a face slide or land face-first into rocks or the trail.
+The chin bar prevents damage occurring to your face if you go for a face slide or land face-first into rocks or the trail.

 There are so many stories out there of riders wishing they had worn a full face to prevent the damage to their face.
 But also there are also stories of people thankful they were wearing a full face when they face planted off the bike!

 The additional coverage keeps more of the head safe from an accidental knock or sharp objects hitting the head.
 It ultimately means it reduces the potential for a concussion or brain injury.

 3. Extra features

 All newer full-face helmets have some sort of anti-rotational technology implemented in the liner.
-Anti-rotational technology work to reduce the rotational energy from an angled crash to the rider’s head, generally by rotating the outer shell relative to the rider’s head.
+Anti-rotational technology works to reduce the rotational energy from an angled crash to the rider’s head.
+This is generally achieved by rotating the outer shell relative to the rider’s head.
 The most common anti-rotational systems to keep your eye on are MIPS, SPIN, Koroyd and Turbine 360.

-Some anti-rotational systems work to reduce the impact from linear crashes, too, in addition to what the EPS foam layer provides.
+Some anti-rotational systems work to reduce the impact from linear crashes, too.
+This is in addition to what the EPS foam layer provides.

 Dual-density foam is a reasonably new technology that, as the name suggests, has two layers of foam with different densities.
 The outer layer is generally harder to stop sharp objects penetrating the helmet and also will reduce more energy in a high-speed impact.
 The inner foam layer is softer so that the rider has a more ‘cushioned’ fall, and it reduces the chances of a concussion.